 Welcome to Dr. Christopher Barry’s home page.
-Dr. Barry is a UCSF trained transplant surgeon specializing in liver, kidney, and pancreas transplantation.
+Dr. Barry is a UCSF and Stanford trained transplant surgeon specializing in liver, kidney, and pancreas transplantation.
 He is also skilled in advanced laparoscopic procedures for living kidney donation and the treatment of liver cancer.
 He is also a passionate and vocal advocate for transplant and organ donation awareness.
 He served on the faculty at the University of Rochester from 2009 to 2014 as an Associate Professor in the Department of Surgery, Division of Transplant and Liver Surgery.

 Dr. Barry most enjoys taking care of his patients, but he is also a successful researcher.
 His liver cancer research focuses on personalized medicine: each individual has a unique disease and therapies should be tailored to fit the patient.
 His interest in fatty liver disease, a rapidly increasing cause of illness and death in this country, has led to his collaboration with engineers and radiologists to develop an ultrasound device to detect the amount of fat in the liver.